RobustaStudio/graphql-tag-printed/README.md

 This is useful if you are using non-JS based GraphQL server and would like to get the same benefits that you would have with `graphql-tag`, like using `.gql` files and GQL fragments.

+As an added bonus this module allows you to eliminate `graphql-tag` and `graphql` from your app dependencies.

 ## Getting Started

 Install using `yarn` or `npm`